microsoft/pxt-adafruit/docs/lessons/pogo/activity.md

 })
 ```

 Now let's register an event handler that will execute whenever an input button (A) is pressed during program execution.
-If you press button A, then show the number of jumps greater than 2000 milli-gravities on the BBC micro:bit.
+If you press button A, then show the number of jumps greater than 2000 milli-gravities on the @boardname@.

 ```blocks
 let jumps = 0